al102030/JavaScript-Class1/README.md

 <span style="color: Red;">Logical Operators with Non-booleans</span>

+- We can use logical operators for `Non-logical` values
-- The result of a logical expression is not necessarily true ore false
+- `The result of a logical expression is not necessarily true ore false`
 - There are all `falsy` values in JavaScript: (`i28`)
   - `undefined`
   - `null`